eduardo-cercal/clean_flutter_survey_app/requirements/login/login_presenter.md

 16. Notify the mainErrorStream if the Authentication return a DomainError
 17. Close all Streams in the dispose
 18. In a success case, save the Account in the cache
+19. Notify the mainErrorStream if the SaveCurrentAccount return a error
-19. In a success case, take the user to the Survey Page
+20. In a success case, take the user to the Survey Page